What makes bread plant based?

 Perhaps you’ve heard that phytates (antinutrients) in whole grain breads reduces the nutrient content.
 This does not mean we should avoid whole grains!

-Further, whether phytates really reduces nutrient content in an over all high phytate diets over time (not short term) is debated.
+Whether phytates really reduces nutrient content in an relatively high phytate diet over time (not short term) is debated.

-One randomized control study with female (aged 18-35 years old) participants looked at the impact of phytate consumption on non heme iron absorption.
-It suggests that that habitual intake of high phytates foods may reduce the negative effects on non heme iron absorption (we need more research in this area) (5).
+One randomized control study with female (aged 18-35 years old) participants looked at the impact of phytate consumption on non-heme iron absorption.
+It suggests that that habitual intake of high phytates foods may reduce the negative effects on non-heme iron absorption (of course, we need more research in this area) (5).

 But, what’s the work around for this phytate issue… if you still find it an issue?